What is it?

 How Does It Work?
 (A More Detailed Summary)

-The “CCL Network” describes the “association” as a whole, with all of its members and memberships, functions, laws, and operations.
-Generally speaking, the CCL Network is comprised of a participants (“members,” similar to “citizens”) that voluntarily agree to be bound by its rules (CCL).
+The “CCL Community” describes the “association” as a whole, with all of its members and memberships, functions, laws, and operations.
+Generally speaking, the CCL Community is comprised of a participants (“members,” similar to “citizens”) that voluntarily agree to be bound by its rules (CCL).
 Disputes are resolved by CCL Adjudicators (i.e., “judicial branch”) which settle disputes and issue sentences or orders carried out by CCL Enforcers (i.e., “executive branch,” which are also necessarily rights-protection agencies).
 All of these entities are privately-owned and compete in the open market by offering and selling their services.
 Any member of the network is free to participate in these roles if they want.
 However, all levels of participation requires explicit and verifiable adherence to CCL (i.e., “maximal consent”).

 CCL Core is revised and emended through a similar process as cryptocurrency network updates.
 Unanimous agreement is required for any revision, and dissenting members forge a “hardfork” version of CCL.
 Forks are simply parallel versions of CCL.
 They are cross-compatible with legacy CCL versions to the extent that each version agrees.
 Each individual member has the choice of deciding ahead of time (if they want) which version of CCL (and which modules, see below) they are comfortable contracting with.